reactjs/rfcs/text/0000-cancel-async-effects.md

 - Breaking change?
 One more argument provided.
 - Generators compiled to ES5 is a very large state machine
     - BTW I ship modern ES sytnaxes to the user, so not a problem to myself.
+- Many AbortError will appear in the console, it's annoying

 # Alternatives